The Shroud of Turin?

-Note that they “took the body of Jesus and wound it in linen clothes with the spices.” to ‘wind’ something is to take it in a circular or spiral course or direction This would mean that they wrapped the strips of linen around and around his body.
-The linen strips were cut or torn strips of the linen and soaked it in the spice mixture and wound the strips around the body as we have seen pictures of mummified bodies, embalmed for burial.
+Note that they “took the body of Jesus and ‘wound’ it in linen clothes with the spices.” to ‘wind’ something is to take it in a circular or spiral course or direction This would mean that they wrapped the strips of linen around and around his body.
+The linen strips were cut or torn strips of the linen that were soaked in the spice mixture and wound around His body as we have seen pictures of mummified bodies, embalmed for burial.
 After drying, this would have formed a hard, cast-like cocoon for the body.
 It was not wrapped loosely in a shroud, contrary to the popular story of the Shroud of Turin.

 What Was “The Manner Of The Jews”?

 The text says: “… as the manner of the Jews is to bury.”
 The “manner of the Jews to bury” is further indicated in John 11:44 where we see that Lazarus, being raised from the dead, his “grave clothes” had him bound hand and foot, and there was a “napkin” binding his face.
 That napkin binding his face was not attached to the other “grave clothes.”
 Jesus commanded him to be loosed.
 These accounts of Jewish burial, that of Jesus and of Lazarus, indicate that the the manner of the Jews for burial was that the bodies were not merely loosely wrapped in a shroud, but rather were tightly bound, the head being wrapped separately from the body.

 We also have the much earlier story of Joseph’s “grave clothes” in Genesis 50:25-26 which may give us a precedent for the “grave clothes” of Jesus and Lazarus.
 “And Joseph took an oath of the children of Israel saying, God will surely visit you, and ye shall carry up my bones from hence.
 So Joseph died, being an hundred and ten years old: and they embalmed him, and he was put in a coffin in Egypt.”

 The rest of the story is in Exodus 13:19: “And Moses took the bones of Joseph with him: for he had straitly sworn the children of Israel saying, God will surely visit you; and ye shall carry up my bones away from hence with you.”
 So the embalming of Joseph, in the manner of the Egyptian mummies, became a part of the traditions of the Jews.

 What Did They See In The Empty Tomb?